AdobeDocs/media-analytics.en/help/implementation/edge/implementation-edge.md

 For an overview of all implementation options, including implementation methods that don't use Experience Platform Edge, see [Implement Streaming Media for Adobe Analytics or Customer Journey Analytics](/help/implementation/overview.md).

->[!IMPORTANT]
->
->Streaming Media is not yet integrated with the AEP Web SDK.

-Regardless of whether you use the Mobile SDK or the API to implement Streaming Media with Experience Edge, you must first complete the following sections:
+Regardless of whether you use the Adobe Experience Platform Mobile SDK, the Adobe Experience Platform Roku SDK, the Adobe Experience Platform Web SDK, or the API to implement Streaming Media with Experience Edge, you must first complete the following sections:

 ## Set up the schema in Adobe Experience Platform